Anthrax Vaccine Adsorbed

 Use: Labeled Indications

-Anthrax immunization: Active immunization against Bacillus anthracis in persons 18 to 65 years of age.
+Anthrax prevention: Active immunization against Bacillus anthracis in persons 18 to 65 years of age.

-Pre-exposure: For pre-exposure prophylaxis of disease in persons whose occupation or other activities place them at high risk of exposure.
+Preexposure: For preexposure prophylaxis (PrEP) of disease in persons whose occupation or other activities place them at high risk of exposure.

 • Persons who work directly with the organism in the laboratory